dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ## When to use the provider
 Use the provider when your application has access to Azure services and requires encrypted storage of its configuration data.
 Common scenarios include:
 * Controlling access to sensitive configuration data
-* When monitoring and logging of configuration data use
+* Monitoring and logging of configuration data use
 * Reducing latency, providing automatic scaling, and providing redundancy of configuration data
 * Requirement for FIPS 140-2 Level 2 validated Hardware Security Modules (HSM's) when storing configuration data

 ## Package
-To include the configuration provider, add a reference to the `Microsoft.Extensions.Configuration.AzureKeyVault` package.
+To use the provider, add a reference to the `Microsoft.Extensions.Configuration.AzureKeyVault` package.
 The provider is available for projects that target .NETFramework 4.5.1 or .NETStandard 1.5 or higher.

 ## Application configuration
 You can explore the provider with the [sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/key-vault-configuration/sample).
-Once you've established a key vault and created a pair of secrets in the vault [following the guidance below](#creating-key-vault-secrets-and-loading-configuration-values), the sample app will securely load the secret values into its configuration and display them in a webpage.
+Once you've established a key vault and created a pair of secrets in the vault [following the guidance below](#creating-key-vault-secrets-and-loading-configuration-values), the sample application will securely load the secret values into its configuration and display them in a webpage.

 The provider is added to the `ConfigurationBuilder` with the `AddAzureKeyVault()` extension.
 In the sample application, the extension uses three configuration values loaded from the *appsettings.json* file.